ERNEST REVIL SPENCER 1900–1968

 31.12.26: Paid War Gratuity

-A note on Ernest’s service record states ‘Traced Medal 1933’.
-It is uncertain as to which medal this referred, but to have been awarded a WW1 medal he must have served at sea.
-Service in depot ships did not qualify unless they went to sea, nor did service at shore bases and depots, except those within theatres of active military operations.
-Ernest was serving on HMS Glasgow during WW1, which was in the Adriatic in 1917-18 (see below):
+A note on Ernest Spencer’s ’s service record states ‘Traced Medal 1933’.
+It is uncertain as to which medal this referred, but to have been awarded a WW1 medal he had to have served at sea.
+Spencer’s service on HMS Glasgow in 1918 when it was on duty in the Adriatic enabled him to qualify or medals awarded for service in theatres of war.

 Ships served on